qbicsoftware/research-data-management/docs/metadata/concepts.md

 |---------------|-------------------------------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Name          | Time                                      | <span title="Yes">✅</span> | Text                                                                                                                                              | <details class="info">Unique name of the experimental variable<summary>View Description</summary></details>                                                              |

-### Ontology
+### Terminology

-Visit our documentation to find out how to [search](../ontology_search/ontology_search_introduction.md#ontology-search-introduction) for your ontology terms of interest.
+Visit our documentation to find out how to [search](../ontology_search/ontology_search_introduction.md#ontology-search-introduction) for your terminology of interest.

-The following concepts are associated with the ontology terms.
+The following concepts are associated with the terminology terms.

 | Concept               | Example                                                                               | Mandatory                  | Type                                                                                                                         | Description                                                                                                                       |
 |-----------------------|---------------------------------------------------------------------------------------|----------------------------|------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|